HannaBerggren/CLOUDBERRIES/README.md

 ## Credits

 ### Code Used
-- Some of the code used for the Logo, Footer, Frontpage image and Navigation bar was taken from the "Loverunning" project, but I have made some changes to make it fit my site.
+- Some of the code used for the Logo, Footer, Frontpage image and Navigation bar was taken from the "Loverunning" project, but I've made some changes to make it fit my site.

 ## Acknowledgements